-You can start-up a function by pressing a button other than the power button even when the camera is off.
+You can start-up a function by pressing a button other than the power button even when the camera is off

-Playback Mode When [Playback Mode] is on, you can turn on the camera in playback mode by pressing and holding down the 🕩 button.
-LED Lighting When [LED Lighting] is on, you can turn on the LED Macro Lights by pressing and holding down the Green button.
+Playback Mode When [Playback Mode] is on, you can turn on the camera in playback mode by pressing and holding down the ▶ button.
+When [LED Lighting] is on, you can turn on the LED Macro Lights by pressing and holding down the Green button.
 Clock Display When [Clock Display] is on, you can display the clock on the display by pressing and holding down the OK button.

-- Use the four-way controller (▲ ▼) to select [Startup Shortcut] in the [♣ Setting] menu. - Press the four-way controller (▶).
-The [Startup Shortcut] screen appears. - 3 Use the four-way controller (▲ ▼) to select an item.
+- Use the four-way controller (▲ ▼) to select [Startup Shortcut] in the [Setting] menu. - Press the four-way controller (▶).
+The [Startup Shortcut] screen appears.

-Use the four-way controller (◀►) to switch between ☑ (On)/□ (Off).
+Use the four-way controller (◀►) to switch between ☑ (On)/ □ (Off).

-- □ (Off) The startup shortcut is not available.
+- (On) The startup shortcut is available. - □ (Off) The startup shortcut is not available.